haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

 - We may collect errors in the service-worker to let the user confirm it and invest.
 - We don't need to collect the error logs themselves, as Chrome browser also provides such functionality.

+## Auto-Categorization

+- Add a function to migrate the auto-categorized tabs into a new named session.
+- UX might need improvements.

 # Fullfilled Dev Plans